Sushant Singh Rajput ADMITS He'll Work With His Ex-girlfriend Ankita Lokhande; Praises Sara Ali Khan

 When asked about his relationship with Sara Ali Khan, Sushant Singh Rajput revealed that he no longer reads the news about himself and learnt it the hard way on how media interactions work.
 He said, "I have noticed that since I do not answer queries of the media in specific, they have started posing their queries in general.
 Thus, I have also started giving answers in general."

-Sonchiraiya - Grand Release
+Sonchiriya - Grand Release

-Sushant Singh Rajput is all geared up for the release of his upcoming movie Sonchiraiya and is promoting the film in every nook and corner.
+Sushant Singh Rajput is all geared up for the release of his upcoming movie Sonchiriya and is promoting the film in every nook and corner.
 The film is all set to hit the theatres on February 8, 2019 and also stars Bhumi Pednekar, Manoj Bajpayee, Ranvir Shorey and Ashutosh Rana.
 The movie is directed by Abhishek Chaubey and produced by Ronnie Screwvala.

 Most Read: Salman Khan Responsible For Kareena Kapoor's Re-entry & Malaika Arora's Exit From Dabangg 3?